andreavitaletti/mkdocs/IoT_short_course/docs/Simulation.md

 Some more details on the [MPU6050](https://randomnerdtutorials.com/esp32-mpu-6050-accelerometer-gyroscope-arduino/) accelerometer and gyroscope.
 This device can be used for [Predictive Maintenance of Motors using Machine Learning](https://www.ijnrd.org/papers/IJNRD2404282.pdf) or [Ensemble Learning for Predictive Maintenance on Wafer Stick Machine Using IoT Sensor Data](https://doi.org/10.1109/ICOSICA4https://www.ijnrd.org/papers/IJNRD2404282.pdf9951.2020.9243180).

+A very interesting paper [Real-Time Anomaly Detection with LSTM-Autoencoder Network on Microcontrollers for Industrial Applications](https://dl.acm.org/doi/pdf/10.1145/3694875.3694883) demonstrates how to implement anomaly detection spending as less as $20.

 ## A simple scenario